 Conveyancing disbursements are the taxes and additional costs incurred on your behalf, e.g. Stamp Duty Land Tax or property searches.
 Legal fees are for the solicitor's legal work.

-Our legal fees for buying or selling a house in Chatteris are fixed, so for a standard conveyancing transaction, what we quote is what you pay
+Your legal fees for buying or selling a house in Chatteris are fixed, so for a standard conveyancing transaction, what you are quoted is what you pay

 Calculate the conveyancing fees for your Chatteris property sale or purchase

 Our online conveyancing fees calculator gives you a detailed fixed fee quote including all of the legal costs involved in buying and selling your home.

 I'm purchasing a house in Chatteris - what searches do I need?